How long to learn sign language

 Signing up for a sign language class with a qualified instructor can greatly accelerate your learning process.
 They can provide guidance, correct your mistakes, and help you develop a solid foundation in sign language grammar and vocabulary.

-See also How long to air fry boneless skinless chicken thighs
+See also How long does it take to boil a chicken thigh

 2. Practice regularly with a native signer